 For detailed specifications including dimensions and transmission information, please refer to the following website.

-Objective lenses that provide superior depth and resolution performance for biological imaging by more closely matching the refractive index of cells and tissues.
+Objective lenses, perfect for imaging 3D cell cultures and thick tissue samples, provide superior depth and resolution performance for biological imaging by more closely matching the refractive index of cells and tissues.

 Objective lenses designed to provide the highest quality point spread functions for super-resolution imaging.